rancher/rancher.github.io/rancher/rancher-services/dns-service/index.md

 fqdn=<serviceName>.<stackName>.<environmentName>.<yourHostedZoneName>
 ```

-On Route53 in AWS, it will get represented as a Record Set with name=fqdn and value=[ip addresses of the host(s) where service is deployed].
-Rancher Route53 service will manage only Record Sets that end with <environmentName>.<yourHostedZoneName>.
+On Route 53 in AWS, it will get represented as a Record Set with name=fqdn and value=[ip address of the host(s) where the service is deployed].
+Rancher `route53` service will manage only Record Sets that end with <environmentName>.<yourHostedZoneName>.
+Currently, the default TTL is 300 seconds.

-Once DNS record is set on Route53 on AWS, the generated fqdn will get propagated back to Rancher, and will be set on the `service.fqdn` field.
-You can find the fqdn field by using the **View in API** from the drop down menu of the service and searching for `fqdn`.
+Once DNS record is set on Route 53 on AWS, the generated fqdn will get propagated back to Rancher, and will be set on the **service.fqdn** field.
+You can find the fqdn field by using the **View in API** from the drop down menu of the service and searching for **fqdn**.

-When using the `fqdn` in a browser, it will be directed to one of the containers in the service.
-If the host IP of a container changes, it will automatically be updated in AWS Route53.
-There will be no changes from the user perspective.
+When using the fqdn in a browser, it will be directed to one of the containers in the service.
+If there are any changes to the IPs associated with the containers in a service, these changes will update the value in AWS Route 53.
+There will be no changes from the user perspective as the user will always be using the fqdn.

+> **Note:** After the `route53` service is launched, any services with a host port already deployed will also receive a fqdn.